 Each share of Series A Preferred Stock shall accrue dividends on a daily basis in arrears beginning on the Initial Issue Date at the applicable dividend rate then in effect (the "Dividend Rate").
 From and after the Initial Issue Date until the first-year anniversary of the Initial Issue Date, the Dividend Rate for the Series A Preferred Stock shall be 10.00% per annum.
 From and after the first-year anniversary of the Initial Issue Date until the second-year anniversary of the Initial Issue Date, the Dividend Rate for the Series A Preferred Stock shall be 12.00% per annum.
-From and after the second-year anniversary of the Initial Issue Date, the Dividend Rate for the Initial Issue Date, the Dividend Rate for the Series A Preferred Stock shall be 14.00% per annum.
-From and after the third-year anniversary of the Initial Issue Date, the Dividend Rate shall be 14.00% per annum.
+From and after the second-year anniversary of the Initial Issue Date until the third-year anniversary of the Initial Issue Date, the Dividend Rate shall be 14.00% per annum.
 From and after the third-year anniversary of the Initial Issue Date, the Dividend Rate shall be 16.00% per annum.